 Genital warts affect men and women and are small fleshy growths that appear around the genitals or anus.
-They are common and are the second most frequent STI after chlamydia, with 74,000 reported cases in Britain in 2012.
+They are common and are the second most frequent STI after chlamydia.
 Genital warts can be treated with creams and solutions available on prescription, but you cannot use over the counter wart creams, as these are only for treating warts on the hands or verrucas.

 They are small fleshy bumps and growths found around the genitals and anal area.
 Genital warts are the second most frequent sexually transmitted disease after chlamydia.
 They are caused by the human papillomavirus (HPV) and generally are painless, do not cause infertility and are not a serious threat to your health.
 There are 30 different types of HPV and 90% of genital warts are caused by two strains of the virus type 6 and 11.
 Genital warts are mainly spread during vaginal or anal sex.
 They also spread by sharing sex toys and by close skin to skin contact.
 You can catch them without penetrative sex.